 It’s also compatible with Google Maps, so you can track vehicle location in real-time via either satellite or street view.
 Data can be accessed via the website, or through the Bouncie app on iOS and Android.

-The Bouncie also has valuable safety features that many competing devices don’t offer.
-For instance, there is an accident detection feature that will send an alert if the vehicle is involved in a collision.
+The Bouncie also has valuable safety features that many competing devices don’t offer, like an accident detection feature that will send an alert if the vehicle is involved in a collision.
 For nervous parents, this is an extremely useful feature.
-In the United States, there’s even a roadside assistance service available from Bouncie.
+In the United States, there’s also a roadside assistance service available from Bouncie.

 Best of all, it’s pretty affordable.
 The device itself is competitively priced, while the subscription fee is a very reasonable $8/month.
 There are no activation costs, and no contract, so you can cancel at any time.

 The AMERICALOC GL300 is an accurate tracker that is also very compact and easy to conceal, measuring just 2.7 x 1.5 x 0.9 inches.
 It’s battery powered, which means you can tuck it anywhere out of sight: in the glove box, under the seat, or even attached to the bottom of a car with a magnetic case (sold separately).